How Can You Install Chrome OS on PC?

 It was not long ago that it was impossible to download and install Chrome OS.
 Google still does not offer a download of their operating system, but another company does.
 The software, CloudReady, uses a version of Chromium OS, which is what Chrome OS is built on.
 It is through CloudReady that you will gain the download.

 The first thing to do is to make sure you have enough space for the download.
 Around 640MB should be enough (if you do not have that, what kind of relic are you using?).
-Head over to the CloudReady website and download the software onto your computer (you will need Chrome browser to do this).
+Head over to the CloudReady website and download the software onto your computer (you will need the Chrome browser to do this).
 You will then want to find Chromebook Recovery Utility and download that too.
+So in this step you are going to:

 Back up Data